 (f) Any other information required for completion of the entries in Weather Reporting (WMO-No. 9), Volume A.

-Information on the accurate specification of the geographical coordinates and elevation of a station is provided in the Guide to Meteorological Instruments and Methods of Observation, Part I, Chapter 1, 1.3.3.2.

-Members shall send any necessary amendments to the information supplied under (a)–(f) above to the Secretariat as soon as possible.

-The Secretariat should be notified of any changes of the index numbers of synoptic stations included in the international exchanges at least six months before they take effect.

-Each Member should publish a description of each of its synoptic stations in accordance with the provisions of the Manual on the WMO Integrated Global Observing System.

-All changes in the station index number of a synoptic station shall take effect on 1 January or 1 July.

 Each Member of WMO shall designate a national focal point to communicate with the Secretariat on matters regarding the contents of Weather Reporting (WMO-No.  9), Volume A. The national focal point shall be authorized to act in this capacity on behalf of the Permanent Representative concerned.

-Location and composition

-2.3.2.2 Surface land stations, including those in the RBSN, should be spaced at intervals not exceeding the minimum horizontal resolution required by application areas supported by the network and as described in the Rolling Review of Requirements and the Observing Systems Capability Analysis and Review Tool (OSCAR) database.
+2.3.2.2

 Note: As a general rule, during the first decade of the twenty-first century, the interval was not supposed to exceed 250 km (or 300 km in sparsely populated areas).